-Prior to 2009, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
+Prior to 2010, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
 The final report incorporating all inventories, mapping, and analyses and a prospectus describing a regional groundwater aquifer modeling program for Southeastern Wisconsin were published.
 In addition, work was completed on a regional groundwater aquifer model development.
 The model development was carried out under an interagency agreement by the Commission, the U.S. Geological Survey, and the Wisconsin Geological and Natural History Survey staffs.
 The work was overseen by the Commission's Technical Advisory Committee on Groundwater Resources.
 Work was also completed on a prospectus describing a regional water supply plan for Southeastern Wisconsin and on applying the regional aquifer simulation model to simulation analyses associated with groundwater withdrawals in the vicinity of the Village of Eagle.
+During 2010, work continued on a regional water supply plan for Southeastern Wisconsin.